$s$-Numbers of Embeddings of Weighted Wiener Algebras: -Numbers and function spaces

 \end{lemma}

-This lemma represents nothing but a convenient reformulation of a classical result on the behaviour of approximation numbers of certain diagonal operators, see e.g. Pietsch \cite[Theorem 11.3.2.]{Pie80B}, K\"onig \cite[Section 1.b]{Ko}, Pinkus \cite[Theorem IV.2.2]{Pin85B}, or Novak and Wo{\'z}niakowski \cite[Corollary 4.12]{NoWo08}.
-Comments on the history may be found in Pietsch \cite[6.2.1.3]{Pi07}.
-The lemma has been used already in several of our earlier papers devoted to this subject, see, e.g. \cite{KSU14,KSU15,CKS16}.
-There it is formulated for approximation numbers only.
-However, we are in a Hilbert space case.
-There all theses numbers coincide, see \cite{Pie74} and \cite[Theorem~11.3.4]{Pie80B}.
+This lemma represents nothing but a convenient reformulation of a classical result on the behavior of approximation numbers of certain diagonal operators, see e.g. Pietsch \cite[Theorem 11.3.2.]{Pie80B} or Pinkus \cite[Theorem IV.2.2]{Pin85B}.
+Comments on the history may be found in Pietsch \cite[6.2.1.3]{Pie07B}.